Noctilucent cloud: Description from satellites

 On 8 July 2018, NASA launched a giant balloon from Esrange, Sweden which traveled through the stratosphere across the Arctic to Western Nunavut, Canada in five days.
-The giant balloon was loaded with cameras, which captured six million high-resolution images filling up 120 terabytes of data storage, aiming to study the PMCs which are affected by the atmospheric gravity waves, resulted from air being pushed up by mountain ranges all the way up to the mesosphere.
-These images would aid in studying turbulence in the atmosphere, and consequently better weather forecasting.
+The giant balloon was equipped with cameras, which captured six million high-resolution images (120 terabytes).
+The project aim was to study the relationship between PMCs and the atmospheric gravity waves in the mesosphere that result from air being pushed up by mountain ranges.
+These images were intended to aid in studying turbulence in the atmosphere, leading to better weather forecasting.

-NASA uses AIM satellite to study these noctilucent clouds, which always occur during the summer season near the poles.
-However, tomographic analyses of AIM satellite indicate that there is a spatial negative correlation between albedo and wave‐induced altitude.
+NASA has also used the AIM satellite to study noctilucent clouds.
+Tomographic analyses of AIM satellite indicate that there is a spatial negative correlation between albedo and wave‐induced altitude.

 Observation

 Noctilucent clouds are generally colourless or pale blue, although occasionally other colours including red and green have been observed.
 The characteristic blue colour comes from absorption by ozone in the path of the sunlight illuminating the noctilucent cloud.
 They can appear as featureless bands, but frequently show distinctive patterns such as streaks, wave-like undulations, and whirls.
 They are considered a "beautiful natural phenomenon".
 Noctilucent clouds may be confused with cirrus clouds, but appear sharper under magnification.
 Those caused by rocket exhausts tend to show colours other than silver or blue, because of iridescence caused by the uniform size of the water droplets produced.

 Noctilucent clouds may be seen at latitudes of 50° to 65°.
 They seldom occur at lower latitudes (although there have been sightings as far south as Paris, Utah, Italy, Turkey and Spain), and closer to the poles it does not get dark enough for the clouds to become visible.
 They occur during summer, from mid-May to mid-August in the northern hemisphere and between mid-November and mid-February in the southern hemisphere.
 They are very faint and tenuous, and may be observed only in twilight around sunrise and sunset when the clouds of the lower atmosphere are in shadow, but the noctilucent cloud is illuminated by the Sun.
 They are best seen when the Sun is between 6° and 16° below the horizon.
 Although noctilucent clouds occur in both hemispheres, they have been observed thousands of times in the northern hemisphere, but fewer than 100 times in the southern.
 Southern hemisphere noctilucent clouds are fainter and occur less frequently; additionally the southern hemisphere has a lower population and less land area from which to make observations.

 These clouds may be studied from the ground, from space, and directly by sounding rocket.
 Also, some noctilucent clouds are made of smaller crystals, 30 nm or less, which are invisible to observers on the ground because they do not scatter enough light.